What’s the Best VPN for China (that REALLY works)? [Sept 2018]

 Overall, ExpressVPN is our top choice for those living in China or travelling to China.
 Reminder: Make sure you sign up for the 30 day money back trial before you enter China!

 BONUS: Our readers also get a special extra 3 months FREE if you sign up for a one year plan.
 Just click on any of the ExpressVPN links in this article (affiliate links).
 As of this writing, their website is not blocked, however this can change at any time!
 It’s a good idea to get your VPN all set up and tested before you get to China.

 Deal:3 Months FREE!

 VyprVPN (by Goldenfrog) is a Swiss-based VPN company that places a big emphasis on internet privacy.
-So much so, that they own all of their own VPN servers instead of going through 3rd party cloud providers.
-VyprVPN is also one of the few VPN companies that is actively supporting their service in China — unlike some of the bigger or older names in the space which are now effectively blocked by the Great Firewall (like PIA).
+VyprVPN is also one of the few VPN companies that is actively supporting their service in China — unlike some of the bigger or older names in the space which are now effectively blocked by the Great Firewall.